powercodeacademy/pca_typescript_lab_4/README.md

 }
 ```

+### Practice: Interfaces vs Type Aliases (Bonus Challenge)

+**Your Task**: Open `src/section5_bonus_interface_vs_type.ts` and complete the following:

-**Bonus challenge:** In `src/section5_bonus_interface_vs_type.ts`, create the same shape using both an interface and a type alias, then add a comment explaining when you'd choose each approach.
+1. Create the same object shape using both an interface and a type alias:

+   - `id`: number
+   - `name`: string
+   - `email`: string

+2. Create variables using both approaches
+3. Add a comment explaining when you'd choose each approach

+**Hint**: Both approaches create the same shape, but interfaces are better for extensibility while type aliases are better for unions and complex types.

 ---